bottleship/btl_blender_exportgroups/README.md

 ## How to use

-- Select the objects you would like to add to a group
+- Select the objects you would like to add to a group.
+- From the "Alembic export group settings" tab in object view, click "Create group".
+- Add objects to the group by selecting some objects and in the group's panel click "Add selected objects to export group".
+- Set the export settings as needed.
+- Select the group by clicking its checkbox, then click "Export selected groups".

 ## Installation